adrmrt/MLOps_Labs/lab04/03_testing_models.md

 but you don't have to do that because we already took care of installing it for you in the environment.

-Deepchecks comes with pre-built suites for tabular, nlp, and vision tasks.
+Deepchecks comes with pre-built suites for _tabular_, _nlp_, and _vision tasks_.
 For each task, there are three suites available:

 - `data_integrity`: A suite to detect data integrity issues like missing labels, duplicates, or conflicting labels.
 - `train_test_validation`: A suite for validating the correctness of train-test split, including distribution, leakage and integrity checks.
 - `model_evaluation`: A suite for evaluating the model's performance over different metrics, segments, error analysis, examining overfitting, comparing to baseline, and more.

 Of course, you can write your own checks and suites if you chose so.
+You can also implement new tasks - but more on this later.
 Here we are going to use one of Deepchecks' prebuilt suites to test a computer vision model.

+In `lab04/deepchecks_intro` you find a small demo project that trains a binary classification (Ants vs Bees) model on the  `hymenoptera` dataset that you have already encountered in the first lab.
+The project consists of the following files:

+- `data.py`: Downloads and unpacks the training data.
+- `train.py`: Trains the model.
+- `test.py`: Runs the deepchecks test suite.

+Take a quick look a `data.py` and `train.py` - nothing should surprise you.

+Next, let's take a detailed look at `test.py`.

+TODO

 ---